We have many resources for parents.

 - Protocols for removal from games and practices, which include clearance from a physician before return.

 All Parents and Athletes should become aware with the CDC Heads Up Concussion Awareness Program.

-1. For purposes of this Code, “coach” refers to a coach, assistant coach, manager or any other individual who serves in a direct leadership position of a team within the FHYAA.
+1. For purposes of this code, “coach” refers to a coach, assistant coach, manager or any other individual who serves in a direct leadership position of a team within Fort Hunt Sports.

 2. Coaches play a critical role in the personal and athletic development of their athletes; thus how an athlete regards a sport is often dependent on the behavior of the coach.
-The Code of Conduct is to aid coaches in achieving a level of behavior which will allow them to assist their athletes in becoming well-rounded, self-confident and productive human beings.
+This code of conduct is to aid coaches in achieving a level of behavior which will allow them to assist their athletes in becoming well-rounded, self-confident and productive human beings.

 Recognize the inherent authority imbalance that exists in the athlete/coach relationship and be extremely careful not to abuse it.

 Treat everyone with respect within the context of the activity regardless of race, color, culture, place of origin, political beliefs religion, marital status, physical or mental disability, gender, sexual orientation or age.